ea1fsc/telegram-dapnet-bot/docs/README.md

   docs/                      # This documentation src/telegram_dapnet_bot/   # The product
-  tests/                     # pytest unit tests PagerBot/                  # Historical reference only — not the product .env.example               # Template for secrets and settings docker-compose.yml
+  tests/                     # pytest unit tests .env.example               # Template for secrets and settings docker-compose.yml
 ```